Subhasis-Sahu/VSD_Digital_SoC_Design/README.md

 * Similarly,post_route STA analysis can be performed using OpenROAD flow within openlane.
 * We have to create a new db as def has changed from cts to routing.
 * We have to use post_route netlist.
-* SPEF file (contains information about parasitic capacitance of nets) has to be read using "read_spef /openLANE_flow/designs/picorv32a/runs/09-04_13-19/results/routing/picorv32a.spef" command before generating custom timing report.
+* SPEF file (contains information about parasitic capacitance of nets) has to be read using `read_spef /openLANE_flow/designs/picorv32a/runs/09-04_13-19/results/routing/picorv32a.spef` command before generating custom timing report.